 In simple terms, a life insurance beneficiary is a person who is entitled to receive the death benefit.
 There is no hard and fast rule that only your spouse or children can be named as your life insurance beneficiaries.
-There is always a possibility to make changes if life throws situation lIt all depends on the after the demise of the policyholder.
+There is always a possibility to make changes if life throws a situation.
 Life insurance is a contract, and like all contracts, it has some rules that are to be followed.

 So, here’s the question: is a husband or wife automatically entitled to be the beneficiary of your life insurance policy?
 Essentially, do they have a legal right to your money just by virtue of being your spouse?
 The question comes up from time to time so we wanted to break it down with the answers and specifics as to why.